QuentinRa/blog.quentinra.dev/special/web/parts/db-ak.md

-## Artificial keys
+# Artificial keys

 [Go back](..)

+An artificial key is
+an attribute that is supposed to be unique and increase each time you add a row/record.
-These are attributes for which the value is incremented each time a new row is added.
-In ``postgre`` it's called sequences.
+In ``postgre``, it's called sequences.
+The **type of the attribute is SERIAL**.

 ```sql
 -- start with 1 and will increment by 1 ...